 If you take the time to read all of Deuteronomy you will find that God promises “blessings/rewards” upon His people when they obey Him.
 He also promises “curses/punishments” upon those people who disobey.

-“THE CURSE” is the consequence or end result of disobeying the Instructions of God, the Law of God, it is not the Law itself.
+“THE CURSE” is the effect produced by, or the consequence of disobeying the Instructions of God; it is not the Law itself.

 The Law can also result in blessings! ~